 During the first week of April, our wish came true.
 We stayed for a week at Gulf State Park in Gulf Shores, Alabama, right in the midst of prime birding territory.
 We made field trips to Fort Morgan State Park (25 miles away) and Dauphin Island (a 30-minute ferry crossing from Ft.
 Morgan).
 Our efforts paid off with up-close encounters with hummingbirds, warblers, and other beautiful brightly colored species.

 In early spring, the coast of Alabama is one of the top birding spots in the Southeast.
 That’s because it’s one of the first places that neotropical migrants make landfall after their arduous 600-mile flight across the Gulf of Mexico.
-Each spring, millions of birds gather on the Yucatan peninsula, journeying from their winter homes in Central and South America to prepare for the flight to their summer breeding grounds in North America.
+Each spring, millions of birds gather on the Yucatan peninsula.
+They journey from their winter homes in Central and South America to prepare for the flight to their summer breeding grounds in North America.

 Only trained bird banders are allowed to remove birds from the mist nets, take measurements, and band the birds.
-The public, however, is allowed to participate in the releasing—which lasts mere seconds.
-Cup the bird in your hands in the way the handler demonstrates, open your hand, and the bird disappears in a flash of bright feathers.
+The public, however, is allowed to participate in releasing the birds.
+You simply cup the bird in your hands in the way the handler demonstrates, open your hand, and the bird disappears in a flash of bright feathers.

 We were delighted to share our birding adventures with friends who enjoy birds just as much as we do.
 On our first day at Gulf State Park, we met up with Loretta, Henry, Patricia, and Ken, whom we first met earlier this year at Ochlockonee River State Park while searching for the elusive Red-cockaded Woodpecker.
 They invited us to join them at the bird banding activities at Fort Morgan.
 We shared a fun day of birding and a terrific seafood dinner at the Tin Top Restaurant.